yucc-leon/train_hf_tokenizer/README.md

-This is a experimental notes for almost everything (fundamentally) you need to know about
+This is a experimental repo for almost everything (fundamentally) you need to know about
 # Training Your Customized Tokenizer
 feel free to check and modify these files.

 ## Basic Infomation
-Inspired by DeepSeek-LLM's tech report, which tells that their researchers train their own tokenizers just using Huggingface's Tokenizer library, I trained my own tokenizers too.
+Inspired by DeepSeek-LLM's tech report, which says that their researchers train their tokenizers just using Huggingface's Tokenizer library, I trained my tokenizers too.

 - datasets
   - m-a-p/Matrix, a very big dataset containing code, Chinese, and English corpus
-  - skypile, a high quality Chinese corpus for pretraining
+  - skypile, a high-quality Chinese corpus for pretraining
 - results

 | model | code | en | zh/bi |